Who can apply for properties through Hampshire Home Choice?

 How long will I have to bid for a property?

 Properties will be advertised from midnight on a Tuesday and you will be able to bid for properties up until midnight on Sunday.
+It does not matter when you bid as long as you bid between these times.

 Will I know how many other people are interested in the same property?